Mobile security startup Oversecured launches after self-funding $1 million, thanks to bug bounty payouts – TechCrunch

 And that’s how Oversecured was founded.
 But how Toshin funded his startup was somewhat unconventional.

 What’s unusual about Oversecured is not that it’s self-funded, but it launched out of a product that effectively paid for itself.
-Toshin netted more than $1 million in bug bounties in a year using his scanner, in large part thanks to Google’s security rewards program, which pays security researchers far more for security bugs found in Android apps with over 100 million installs.
+Toshin netted more than $1 million in bug bounties in a year using his scanner, in large part thanks to Google’s security rewards program, which pays security researchers far more for security bugs found in Android apps with more than 100 million installs.

 Oversecured is not yet profitable, but Toshin has also not taken any venture-backed funding to date.
 The company now has about five developers, as well as designers and translators as all efforts focus on building and improving the scanner.